B R Dionysius, Wagtail 108: The Curious Noise of History and other poems (Picaro Press 2011)

 His wrist starts to throb.
 They hold hands.
 There is no more talk of monstrous ogres, but it a little man turning from red to green.

 The poem is sweet enough, but taken in the context of the other poems in the collection – in which, for example, a father plays a game involving a stock whip and his children’s toes – it is also powerful.
 In those other poems, Dionysius looks at male domination from the perspective of one who has suffered it.
-Here, the perspective is that of the man swept up in the compulsion to voice, and one feels a rush of gratitude to that little girl.
+Here, the perspective is that of the man swept up in the compulsion to voice his rage, and one feels a rush of gratitude to that little girl.

 I’ve got one of these Wagtails!
 Roger McDonald gave it to me as a thankyou after he and I were ‘in conversation’ at the Bendigo Writers Festival:)

 I wonder how many poets have stockpiled their Wagtails for that purpose.

 Well, it’s a rare and precious gift to me:)

 Yes, perfect for the occasion!